spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-user-verification-service.md

 ### Obtain an access token

 The Synapse Access Token is used to verify RoomMembership and PowerLevel against `matrix_user_verification_service_uvs_homeserver_url`.

-We recommend that you create a dedicated Matrix user for uvs (`uvs` is a good username).
-Follow our [Registering users](registering-users.md) guide to register a user with administration privileges.

 You are required to specify an access token (belonging to this new user) for UVS to work.
 Refer to the documentation on [how to obtain an access token](obtaining-access-tokens.md).